DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

   (default vector-size is 16) and vector-tmo (default vector-tmo is 102400ns).
   By default event vectorization is disabled and it can be enabled using event-vector option.
+  For the event devices, crypto device pairs which support the capability ``RTE_EVENT_CRYPTO_ADAPTER_CAP_EVENT_VECTOR`` vector aggregation could also be enable using event-vector option.

 Additionally the event mode introduces two submodes of processing packets: